ckulka/baikal-docker/docs/email-guide.md

 ## Known issues

-### Baikal username is not an email address
+### DAVx5 but usernames are not an emails

-@deathblade666 found out that Baikal uses the username as the email address, see <https://github.com/ckulka/baikal-docker/issues/290#issuecomment-3136438356>.

-Until the issue is fixed, your usernames must also be their email addresses, otherwise they will not receive email invitations.
+When using DAVx5, then your Baikal usernames must be email addresses, otherwise email invitations will not be sent out.

+For more details, see <https://manual.davx5.com/accounts_collections.html#account-names>.

+Kodus to @deathblade666 for finding this out in <https://github.com/ckulka/baikal-docker/issues/290#issuecomment-3136438356>.